spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 That's the basics you go out, 16 supply, 16 factory, train 2 marines and put them with 1 scv at front on the ramp, 22 cc, 24 supply, 25 tank, 26 ebay.

-This tutorial will walk you through real-time strategy bot development with Python 3, we are going to dive deep into Coroutines!
+This tutorial will walk you through StarCraft: Brood War bot development with Python, but first we are going to dive deep into Coroutines!

 Real-time strategy (RTS) games are known to be one of the most complex game genres for humans and machines to play.
-To tackle the task we focus on a message-passing divide-and-conquer approach, splitting the game into separate components and developong separate systems to solve each.
+To tackle the task we focus on a message-passing divide-and-conquer approach using multiple languages and zmq, splitting the game into separate components and developing separate systems to solve each.

 This trend gives rise to a new problem: how to tie these systems together into a functional real-time strategy playing bot.